 Lenses, the Good, the Bad and the Expensive

 Sony's initial selection of FE mount lenses (like E mount lenses but full frame, hence the "F" in front of the "E") remind me of the NEX story several years ago when there were few native lenses to choose from and some were oddball rather than staples.
-The kit lens is the only really affordable lens, and it's still expensive at $500.
-It offers a mediocre zoom range of 28-70mm (why not at least give us 24mm?) and a just average aperture of f/3.5-5.6.
+The kit lens is the only really affordable lens at $500.
+It offers 3x zoom range of 28-70mm and a just average aperture of f/3.5-5.6.
 The lens has optical image stabilization, internal focus and it doesn't trombone when zoomed.
-Our copy had the usual barrel distortion, unimpressive colors and decent sharpness at f/8 that we'd expect from the inexpensive kit zooms on a less expensive camera.
-It doesn't show the camera's capabilities well.
+Our copy had the usual barrel distortion, but pleasing colors and decent sharpness at f/8-- it's a surprisingly decent lens given the price, size and weight.
 The step-up is the $1,200 FE 24-70mm Zeiss T* with a constant f/4 aperture.
-That's a decent short zoom, with the usual price plumping we see with Zeiss lenses (but they are great glass).
-There's a recommended Zeiss FE 55mm f/1.8 for a scary $1,000, but it is extremely sharp and gets great colors.
+That's a nice short zoom, with the usual price plumping we see with Zeiss lenses (but they are great glass).
+There's a recommended Zeiss FE 55mm f/1.8 for a scary $1,000, but it is extremely sharp and gets great colors (this is one of the best lenses I've shot with on any camera).
 For street and landscape photographers, there's the Zeiss FE 35mm f.28 and lastly the $1,500 longer zoom 70-200mm f/4 with OSS.
 Note that the zoom lenses have OSS (particularly important for video) but the primes don't.

-Lastly, you can use Sony NEX E mount lenses with the a7--no adapter required.
+Lastly, you can use Sony NEX E mount lenses with the A7--no adapter required.
 The camera can automatically drop resolution to 10MP or if you turn that feature off, it will shoot with vignetting (the degree varies with the lens).
-I tested the a7 with the Sony E mount 50mm f1.8 ($299, not Zeiss and overpriced) and the vignette isn't that bad.
+I tested the A7 with the Sony E mount 50mm f1.8 ($299, not Zeiss but sharp) and the vignette isn't that bad.
 One could certainly shoot wider and crop to use the sharp center area.
-But honestly, tempting as it might be to repurpose your NEX E mount lenses, I don't think using them with the a7 makes a great deal of sense.
-It defeats the point of full frame if you drop the resolution down to 10MP, and I'd take the higher pixel density of those same lenses used with a Sony NEX over the a7.
-If you're OK with dealing with the compositional requirements of vignetting, I'd only use the NEX lenses with the a7's auto function for E mount lenses turned off.
+But honestly, tempting as it might be to repurpose your NEX E mount lenses, I don't think using them with the A7 makes a great deal of sense.
+It defeats the point of full frame if you drop the resolution down to 10MP, and I'd take the higher pixel density of those same lenses used with a Sony NEX over the A7.
+If you're OK with dealing with the compositional requirements of vignetting, I'd only use the NEX lenses with the A7's auto function for E mount lenses turned off.

 Focus and Image Quality!

-The lens in part determines image quality, and the SEL2870 kit lens doesn't show off the capabilities of the Alpha a7 as well as a higher end lens.
-We briefly tested with the Zeiss FE 55mm f/1.8 lens (a much better piece of glass) and saw sharper photos and better corners along with somewhat more vibrant colors.
+The lens in part determines image quality, and the SEL2870 kit lens doesn't show off the capabilities of the A7 as well as a higher end lens.
+We tested with the Zeiss FE 55mm f/1.8 lens (a much better piece of glass) and saw sharper photos and better corners along with somewhat more vibrant Zeiss colors.
 We also tested with the Sony E mount 50mm f1.8 and 18-55mm f/3.5-5.6.
 The E mount lenses were sharp in the center (particularly the 50mm) and offered decent colors (neither are Zeiss lenses).
-We did most of our shooting with the kit lens and noted Sony's as of late trademark cool colors and high contrast--both currently trendy in today's Instagram-loving world.
+We did most of our shooting with the kit lens and the 24-70 f/4 Zeiss and noted Sony's trademark cool colors and high contrast--both currently trendy in today's Instagram-loving world.
 Confession: I prefer warmer colors because they strike me as more natural and "alive".
-The Sony's images, unlike those from the Canon 6D and Nikon D600, didn't strike me as having the same dimensionality, range of highlights, color saturation and liveliness.
-If I were to pigeonhole it, I'd say the a7 is a great urban and street camera thanks to detail, contrast and a sense of surgically precise coolness.
-It did excel at capturing an amazing amount of sharp detail in 14 bit RAW files with lots of room in shadows to bring out details.
-Depth of field even with the small aperture kit lens is possible at the tele end thanks to the full frame sensor, and the kit lens' 7 blade circular aperture made for decently pleasing bokeh (background blur).
+The Sony's images, unlike those from the Canon 6D and Nikon D600, didn't strike me as having the same dimensionality and liveliness, though they were sharper and had more dynamic range thanks to the excellent sensor.
+If I were to pigeonhole it, I'd say the A7 is a great urban and street camera thanks to detail, contrast and a sense of surgically precise coolness.
+It did excel at capturing an amazing amount of sharp detail in bit RAW files with lots of room in shadows to bring out details.
+Depth of field even with the small aperture kit lens is possible at the tele end thanks to the full frame sensor, and the kit lens' 7 blade circular aperture made for decently pleasing bokeh and background blur.